Definition of Sarcasm

 - Brooding Sarcasm – In this criticism, the speaker utters something polite.
-However, the tone of his speech has a marked bitterness in it.
+However, the tone of his speech has a marked bitterness to it.

 - Polite Sarcasm – A speaker is said to have delivered a polite sarcasm when his listeners only get to realize that his kind remark was a sarcastic one after they had given it some thought.

-- Manic Sarcasm – This type of sarcasm is delivered in an unnatural happy mood that it makes the speaker look like he has gone crazy.
+- Manic Sarcasm – This type of sarcasm is delivered in an unnatural happy mood, which makes the speaker look like he has gone crazy.

 - Raging Sarcasm – This kind of sarcasm relies mainly on exaggeration and violent threats.